bunkerity/bunkerweb/docs/migrating.md

 !!! warning "Read this if you were a 1.4.X user"

     A lot of things changed since the 1.4.X releases.
 Container-based integrations stacks contain more services but, trust us, fundamental principles of BunkerWeb are still there.
+You will find ready to use boilerplates for various integrations in the [misc/integrations](https://github.com/bunkerity/bunkerweb/tree/vcurrent_bw_version/misc/integrations) folder of the repository.

 ## Scheduler